yob/pgredis/README.md

 If the real redis specs are green and a pgredis spec fails, then it's likely a bug in pgredis rather than the specs.

+We also use the [sidekiq](https://github.com/mperham/sidekiq) test suite as a smoke test to confirm basic redis compatibility with a real world application.
+Run the sidekiq tests like this:

+    $ ./auto/run-sidekiq-tests